eletrojacob/Parallel-Vector-Sorting-with-Quick-Sort-Using-PVM/README.md

 The repository contains the following key files:

-- **`ordena.c`**: The master program that divides the vector, spawns parallel tasks, and merges the sorted sub-vectors.
+- **`sort.c`**: The master program that divides the vector, spawns parallel tasks, and merges the sorted sub-vectors.
 - **`quick.c`**: The slave program that performs the Quick Sort on its assigned portion of the vector.
 - **`Makefile`**: A build script for compiling the programs.